-- \ During Q1 2015 there was a temporary halt in operations from January 2 to March 25 following a malfunction in the tailings dam dewatering pipe.
-As such the Q1 2015 per unit cost calculations are not considered relevant and have not been included in this table. - Silver equivalent ounces produced in 2015 are calculated using prices of US\$17.75/oz., US\$1,250/oz., US\$0.83/lb and US\$1.09/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced by the Rosario Mine.
-Silver equivalent ounces produced in 2014 are calculated using prices of US\$20.00/oz., US\$1,250/oz., US\$0.96/lb and US\$0.90/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced by the Rosario Mine. - Silver equivalent sold ounces in the first quarter of 2015 was calculated using a realized silver price of US\$17.41/oz applied to the payable metal content of the lead and zinc concentrates sold from the Rosario Mine.
-Silver equivalent sold ounces in the fourth, third, second and first quarters of 2014 were calculated using realized silver prices of US\$16.15/oz., US\$19.55/oz., US\$19.76/oz. and US\$20.55/oz., respectively, applied to the payable metal content of the lead and zinc concentrates sold from the Rosario Mine. - (3) The Company reports non-IFRS measures which include Cash Cost per Silver Equivalent, All-in Sustaining Cash Cost per Silver Equivalent, Cash Cost of Production per Tonne, and Average Realized Silver Price per Ounce.
+- During Q1 2015 there was a temporary halt in operations from January 2 to March 25 following a malfunction in the tailings dam dewatering pipe.
+As such the Q1 2015 per unit cost calculations are not considered relevant and have not been included in this table. - Silver equivalent ounces produced in 2015 are calculated using prices of US\$1.7.75/oz., US\$1,250/oz., US\$0.83/lb and US\$1.09/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced by the Rosario Mine.
+Silver equivalent ounces produced in 2014 are calculated using prices of US\$20.00/oz., US\$1,250/oz., US\$0.96/lb and US\$0.90/lb for silver, gold, lead and zinc respectively applied to the metal content of the lead and zinc concentrates produced by the Rosario Mine. - Silver equivalent sold ounces in the third, second and first quarters of 2015 were calculated using a realized silver price of US\$17.00/oz., after giving effect to the MPPP (see Financing Activities Prepaid Silver Purchase), and US\$17.41/oz., respectively, applied to the payable metal content of the lead and zinc concentrates sold from the Rosario Mine.
+Silver equivalent sold ounces in the fourth, third, second, and first quarters of 2014 were calculated using realized silver prices of US\$16.15/oz., US\$19.55/oz., and US\$19.76/oz., respectively, applied to the payable metal content of the lead and zinc concentrates sold from the Rosario Mine. - (3) The Company reports non-IFRS measures which include Cash Cost per Silver Equivalent, All-in Sustaining Cash Cost per Silver Equivalent, Cash Cost of Production per Tonne, and Average Realized Silver Price per Ounce.
 These measures are widely used in the mining industry as a benchmark for performance, but do not have a standardized meaning and may differ from methods used by other companies with similar descriptions.
-See "Non-IFRS Measures" section for definitions. - Average Realized Silver Price per Ounce is prior to all treatment, smelting and refining charges. - (5) The 2014 Q1 production figures include 11,453 tonnes of third party ore that produced 34,945 ounces Ag; 92 ounces Au; 83 tonnes Pb; and 200 tonnes Zn.
-The 2014 Q2 production figures include 4,025 tonnes of third party ore that produced 11,552 ounces Ag; 23 ounces Au; 22 tonnes Pb; and 85 tonnes Zn.
-Not included in the 2014 Q3 production figures is 1,146 ounces Ag and 327 ounces Au included in third party precipitate purchased and processed. - Ouring the second quarter of 2014 the Company took the decision to capitalize the expenditures incurred subsequent to December 31, 2013 to develop the Ramp.
+See "Non-IFRS Measures" section for definitions. - (4) The 2014 Q2 production figures include 4,025 tonnes of third party ore that produced 11,552 ounces Ag; 23 ounces Au; 22 tonnes Pb; and 85 tonnes Zn.
+Not included in the 2014 Q3 production figures is 1,146 ounces Ag and 327 ounces Au included in third party precipitate purchased and processed. - (5) During the second quarter of 2014 the Company took the decision to capitalize the expenditures incurred subsequent to December 31, 2013 to develop the Ramp.
 Accordingly, \$735,096 was capitalized to Plant and Equipment during the second quarter.
 Included in this amount was \$486,514 relating to the first quarter of 2014.
-For the purposes of this comparison the referenced 2014 first quarter and second quarter figures have been adjusted to reflect this change.
+For the purposes of this comparison the referenced 2014 second quarter figures have been adjusted to reflect this change.